dataforseo/TypeScriptClient/docs/classes/DataforseoLabsGoogleHistoricalSerpsLiveResultInfo.md

 > `optional` **items**: [`DataforseoLabsGoogleHistoricalSerpsLiveItem`](DataforseoLabsGoogleHistoricalSerpsLiveItem.md)[]

-contains results featured in the ‘hotels_pack’ element of SERP
+additional items present in the element if there are none, equals null

 #### Implementation of